gvwilson/sdxpy/src/reflect/index.md

 ---
 syllabus:
 -   Temporarily replacing functions with mock objects can simplify testing.
+-   Mock objects can record their calls and/or return variable results.
 -   Python defines protocols so that users' code can be triggered by keywords in the language.
+-   Use the context manager protocol to ensure cleanup operations always execute.
--   We can use decorators to wrap functions after defining them.
+-   Use decorators to wrap functions after defining them.
--   Defining a decorator that has parameters is much more complicated than defining one that doesn't.
+-   Use closures to create decorators that take extra parameters.
+-   Use the iterator protocol to make objects work with for loops.
 depends:
 -   func
 -   oop